Schorle: Other Countries

 Derived from Austrian Gespritzten, Spritz (or Spriz, Spriss or Sprisseto) is also drunk in Italy.

-In the former Yugoslavian area, wine with mineral water is commonly called špricer or gemišt (spritzer or mixer).
+In the former Yugoslavian area, wine with mineral water is commonly called špricer or gemišt (spritzer or mixed).
 The combination of red wine with cola or lemonade is however called (especially in Croatia) Bambus.

 In Spain, the combination of red wine and lemonade is known as Tinto de verano.

 In the Basque country, a popular drink is kalimotxo, a combination of red wine and cola.

 In Great Britain, red or white wine mixed with lemonade or carbonated water has been well known since the 1980s as a spritzer.
 In the United States, similar drinks are known as wine coolers.

-Mixing with Juice
+Mixing with juice

 Schorle with juice, also known as "fruit schorle" or "fruit juice schorle", is a mixture of, in most cases, carbonated water and fruit juice.
 Because of its massive popularity, drink manufacturers offer bottled fruit schorle.
 The proportion of water to juice can vary considerably, however it is typically under 50%, usually 40% to 60%.
 "Apfelschorle" is particularly popular but sourer or bitterer varieties of fruit also work quite well; for example using grapefruit, which has juice that, when undiluted, is otherwise less palatable.
 It is also good for diluting particularly sweet varieties of fruit, such as cherry juice schorle.
-Fruit juice schorle contains less energy (physiological energy) than pure fruit juice.
+Fruit juice schorle contains fewer calories than pure fruit juice.

 Apfelschorle (apple juice spritzer)

 Apple schorle is often drunk as a sports drink since it contains both minerals and carbohydrates and is almost isotonic.

-Commercially available apple schorlen have a fruit content between 55% and 60% and contain 5 to 6 grams of fructose.
+Commercially available apple schorlen have a fruit juice content between 55% and 60% and contain 5 to 6 grams of fructose.
 Sometimes synthetic apple flavouring is added, which can give the drink an unnatural and strange taste.